-Michael Phillips, age 61, joined Pacific Biosciences in April 2005 as our Vice President of Product Development and since February 2010 has served as our Senior Vice President of Research and Development.
+Michael Phillips, age 61, joined us in 2005 as our Vice President of Product Development and since February 2010, has served as our Senior Vice President of Research and Development.
 Prior to joining us, Mr. Phillips held various management roles at Applied Biosystems spanning research and development, test, manufacturing operations and service support from 1986 to April 2005.
 His most recent position at Applied Biosystems was Senior Director, Research and Development.
-Mr. Phillips earned a B.S. degree in Bacteriology from the University of California, Davis.
+Mr. Phillips earned a B.S. in Bacteriology from the University of California, Davis.